 As soon as the operation has obtained the information needed to prove, or disprove, the allegation, the applicant must submit a cancellation document and the authorised activity must cease.

 CHIS authorisations will (unless renewed or cancelled) cease to have effect 12 months from the day on which authorisation took effect, except in the case of juvenile CHIS which will cease to have effect after 1 month.
-Urgent oral authorisations or authorisations will unless renewed, cease to have effect after 72 hours.

 9. Urgency